pumpan/FillRaidBots/README.md

 ## 📝 Editing Presets or Suppress Bot Messages

-- To edit how often a message should be displayed, modify the `SuppressBotMsg.lua` file.
+- To edit how often a message should be displayed, modify the `Suppress` in the settings.
-- To add or change a preset, modify the `Presets.lua` file.
+- To add or change a preset, modify it under edit.

 ## 📅 Changelog

+**FillRaidBots 4.0.0**

+    🔄 Version updated to 4.0.0 — This update introduces major UI enhancements, in-game editing features, export/import options, and improved bot handling.
+It's a substantial quality-of-life release deserving of a full version bump.

+    🆕 Added: Editable raid composition presets directly within the in-game UI.
+    🆕 Added: In-game UI for managing suppressed bot messages.
+    🆕 Added: Export/import support for presets and suppressed messages across accounts.
+    🆕 Added: Auto Repair feature (VIP only).
+Repairs your gear automatically at vendors.
+    🆕 Added: Option to auto-join the SoloCraft guild.
+    🆕 Added: Simplified reload command — use /reload, /rl, or /reloadui.
+    🆕 Added: Party bot logic—groups with fewer than 5 bots stay as a party, ideal for leveling.
+    🆕 Added: More accurate "Raid Filling Complete" message, reflecting the true raid state.
+    🆕 Added: Escape key now properly closes the FillRaid UI.
+    🆕 Added: Faction-based class filtering (e.g., hides Paladins for Horde, Shamans for Alliance).
+    🆕 Added: Class headers in the UI for better visual organization (e.g., Warriors, Mages).

 **FillRaidBots 3.0.0**